WeblateOrg/weblate/docs/admin/install/docker.rst

 .. envvar:: WEBLATE_NO_EMAIL_AUTH

     Disables e-mail authentication when set to any value.
+See :ref:`disable-email-auth`.

 PostgreSQL database setup